openwisp/openwisp-ipam/README.rst

 * Automatic free space display for all subnets
 * Visual display for a specific subnet
 * IP request module
-* RESTful API to for CRUD operations
+* REST API for CRUD operations and main features
 * Possibility to search for an IP or subnet
 * CSV Import and Export of subnets and their IPs